 The court does not notify those who are excused or disqualified.
 The court only notifies those whose excuse is not acceptable under law.
-If you do not hear from the court, consider yourself excused, or you may call (619) 844-2800 approximately two weeks after you mailed in your request.
-Put in your Juror ID number when asked and you will be informed if you have been excused.
-You may also check your status on the web by clicking here.
+If you do not hear from the court, consider yourself excused, or you may call (619) 844-2800 approximately two weeks after your request or you may also check your status on the online Juror Portal.

-If you request a postponement, you will choose a date convenient for you to serve and the court will mail you a new summons approximately one month prior to the new date.
-For a postponement click here.
+If you request a postponement over the phone or through the online Juror Portal, you will choose a date convenient for you to serve and the court will mail you a new summons approximately one month prior to the new date.

 Employers are not required by law to compensate employees on jury duty.
 However, many employers do pay their employees for jury service.
 It is advisable to check with your employer regarding the company's jury duty policy.
 Minor hardships or inconveniences to an employer are not legal reasons to be excused from jury service.
 However, you may request to be postponed to a more convenient time.

-If serving on jury duty will create an extreme financial hardship, fill in item #10 in the Request for Excuse section on the back of the Summons for Jury Service.
+If serving on jury duty will create an extreme financial hardship, visit the online Juror Portal to request an excuse.
 You must provide your employer's name, phone number, number of days you are paid while on jury duty, and describe in detail how jury service will cause an extreme financial hardship.

 Labor Code section 230(a) provides that an employer may not discharge or in any manner discriminate against an employee for taking time off to serve as required by law on an inquest jury or trial jury, if the employee, prior to taking the time off, gives reasonable notice to the employer that he or she is required to serve.

 Time sheets will be provided to clock in and out to give your employer an exact accounting of your time at court.
 Time sheets cannot be recreated, so we strongly suggest you use one, even if you're not sure if your employer requires it.
-You may also request a Work Certificate, which shows the dates you served but not the times, by clicking here.
+You may also request a Work Certificate through the online Juror Portal, which shows the dates you served but not the times.

-Free parking is available at the East, North and South County Court locations.
+Free parking is available at the East, North and South County Courthouse locations.

 All jurors entering the courthouse are required to go through a weapons screening process conducted by the Sheriff's Department.
+Please do not bring any of the prohibited items.
 If you have items that are not allowed, you may be asked to leave the courthouse and return without them.
-For a list of prohibited items please click here.

 Business casual dress is recommended.